 When the pebbles were level with the pipe, the pot plant was balanced on top of the pipe before adding more pebbles and rubble.
 We decided to put Yucca’s inside the gabion planters.
 Don’t you just love Yuccas?
 They’re hardy, love the sun, and don’t mind being ignored.
 If you’ve got a brown thumb, then these little babies are perfect.
 Just put them in a pot and leave them.
 The only time they need some love is when their leaves turn brown.

-I love the contrast between the pebbles and the wire coated mesh.
+I love the contrast between the pebbles and the wire-coated mesh.
 So pretty.
-If your going to make extremely tall planters I would suggest you use a double layer of the mesh, so it’s strong enough to hold the pebbles.
+If you’re going to make extremely tall planters I would suggest you use a double layer of the mesh, so it’s strong enough to hold the pebbles.

 The Yuccas add a touch of spiky gorgeousness.
 Just a word of warning their leaves are like mini swords.

 If you’re not into the spiky look, lavender or rosemary would also work.
-They both thrive is sunshine and dry soil and they’ll chase all those mosquitoes and pesky flies away too.
+They both thrive in sunshine and dry soil and they’ll chase all those mosquitoes and pesky flies away too.
 I love to hear what you think about the gabion planters.
 Is it something you would do in your garden?
 What would you plant in them?

 And if you like to make your own, don’t forget to pin this DIY tutorial for later.